ohlidalp/ror-legacy-svn-trunk/tools/windows-installer/readme-installer.txt

-Rigs of Rods Copyright (C) 2007,2008,2009 Pierre-Michel Ricordel
+Copyright 2005,2006,2007,2008,2009 Pierre-Michel Ricordel Copyright 2007,2008,2009 Thomas Fischer

-This program is a freeware which is offered to you at no cost.
+For more information, see http://www.rigsofrods.com/

-You can redistribute the installer pack as long as you do not modify it in any way.
+Rigs of Rods is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.

-This program is distributed in the hope that it will entertain you, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Rigs of Rods is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-By using this program, you agree that in the case you create and publish a content for it (for example a vehicle), you accept that the author can include it in the official distribution, however you still retain the copyright of your work.
+You should have received a copy of the GNU General Public License along with Rigs of Rods.
+If not, see <http://www.gnu.org/licenses/>.